yannmeier/Bioreactor_v4/docs/pid/heating.md

 With a resistance of 1.2Ω in 12v we will need 10A.
 This is the limit of the powersuppy and it would be nice if we don't use permanently full power.

+Note that the Board is operating at 3V3 and the PID is powered in 12V.
+Thus the PowerFET used to deliver the required current must be picked up carefully to have a low threshold voltage Vgs and a low Rds channel resistance at this operating 3v3 voltage.
+Good matches are provided here on Mouser: http://www.mouser.ch/Semiconductors/Discrete-Semiconductors/Transistors/MOSFET/_/N-ax1sf?P=1z0yra8Z1z0y182Z1z0z7ptZ1yzxnagZ1yw76g4Z1yw76ckZ1yw76gb&Rl=ax1sfZgjdhsdZ1yjepp1Z1yjenlnSGTax1sfZgjdhp3Z1yw78huZ1y9kq41SGT&Keyword=MOSFET&OrgTerm=mosfet&FS=True&Ns=Pricing|0.

+We have chosen the BUK965R8-100E for its steady Rds at los Vgs even for high currents.

 # Limit values